mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 A noble house can have many direct assets and tends to have other holdings which are owned but not directly controlled.
-There will usually be a ‘household’ of variable size which includes family members, unrelated people who are closely involved with the house and a number of retainers.
+There will usually be a 'household' of variable size which includes family members, unrelated people who are closely involved with the house and a number of retainers.